ekowabaka/ekowabaka.me/blog/posts/2008-05-30-microsoft-windows-and-the-refreshing-misconception.md

-<<<
+---
-title:"Microsoft Windows and the "Refreshing" Misconception!" tags:"CPU, ghana, Linux, Memory, Microsoft, Refresh, Windows" category:"What I think"
+title: "Microsoft Windows and the \"Refreshing\" Misconception!"
->>>
+tags:
+    - CPU
+    - ghana
+    - Linux
+    - Memory
+    - Microsoft
+    - Refresh
+    - Windows
+category: "What I think"
+---
 I have a friend who is stuck on to Microsoft Windows.
 He is always blowing the windows horn and he would readily stand up to defend MS-windows in any situation.This friend always tries to show off cool things that MS-Windows can